Reproductions & Permissions

 Overview for Digital Reproductions

-You can request reproduction or usage permissions for already digitized items through the Digital Collections section of our website.
+You can request a digital reproduction image file, or permissions, for an item in the digital archive through the Digital Collections section of our website.

-For items not found in the Digital Collections, please follow these steps:
+For undigitized items, not found in the Digital Collections, please follow these steps:

-- Request verification from the appropriate department that the item in question is held by the Maryland Center for History and Culture.
-You will then be provided with an item identification number, which is required for filling out the Imaging Services order form.
+- Verify an item’s availability and details by contacting either the Museum or Library (depending on the item type) to confirm that the item in question is held by MCHC.
+An object identification number, or equivalent, will be provided, which is required for filling out the Imaging Services order form.
 See the “How to Obtain Verification and Item ID” section below.

-- Fill out an Imaging Services order form or fillable pdf.
+- Fill out an Imaging Services fillable pdf form.

 - If paying by check, send payment only after receiving an invoice from Imaging Services Department.